BryanWilhite/Blog/2019-08/studio-status-report.md

 ## studio status report: 2019-08

+### month-7 was about moving the kinté space Blog into an 11ty pipeline

+_11ty pipeline for kintespace.com Blog._ I am almost certain that end-of-month-8 or early month 9 will see the re-launch of the kintespace.com Blog _without_ WordPress!
+Success here will make _the rasx() context_ a standalone Songhay Publication on an 11ty production pipeline.
+This implies that I finally see the way to use 11ty to write to a sibling folder or a folder of another parent—this means every presentation/publication can have its own repo👍 This implies I can make _some_ presentations/publications public on GitHub and use them as a guide for any sophisticated, 3<sup>rd</sup>-party contributors in future💪💡

-### month-8 is about SSD and/or motherboard failure, 11ty and Daz3D AppHangTransient errors
+### month-8 is about SSD and/or motherboard failure and Daz3D AppHangTransient errors

 _SSD and/or motherboard failure._ My internal hardware journal is packed full of a miserable adventure that all started with me falsely accusing myself of letting studio hardware age over five years.
 It turns out that the eldest piece, a Western Digital Black (Scorpio?)
 320 GB 2.5" drive from 2011, did _not_ fail.
 Either my Samsung EVO SSD from 2017 dropped into a read-only-mode coma or my Asus M5A97 motherboard from 2015 independently decided there was no operating system volume.
 This drama left me with a few takeaways: